Mark Oliphant: Later years in Australia

 Oliphant founded the Australian Academy of Science in 1954, teaming with David Martyn to overcome the obstacles that had frustrated previous attempts.
 Oliphant was its president until 1956.
 Deciding that the Academy of Science should have its own special building, Oliphant raised the required money from donations.
 As chairman of the Building Design Committee, he selected and oversaw the construction of one of Canberra's most striking architectural designs.
 He also delivered the Academy of Science's 1961 Matthew Flinders Lecture, on the subject of "Faraday in his time and today".

 Oliphant retired as Professor of Particle Physics in 1964 and was appointed Professor of Ionised Gases.
 In this chair he produced his first research papers since the 1930s.
 He was appointed professor emeritus in 1967.
 He was invited by the premier, Don Dunstan, to become the Governor of South Australia, a position he held from 1971 to 1976.
 During this period, he caused great concern to Dunstan when he strongly supported the decision of the governor-general, Sir John Kerr, in the 1975 Australian constitutional crisis.
 He assisted in the founding of the Australian Democrats political party and was chairman of the meeting in Melbourne in 1977 at which the party was launched.

 The Age reported in 1981 that "Sir Mark Oliphant warned the Dunstan Government of the 'grave dangers' of appointing an Australian Aborigine, Sir Douglas Nicholls, to succeed him as South Australia's Governor".
 Oliphant had secretly written, "[t]here is something inherent in the personality of the Aborigine which makes it difficult for him to adapt fully to the ways of the white man".
 The authors of Oliphant's biography noted that "that was the prevailing attitude of almost the entire white population of Australia until well after World War II".

 Oliphant was created a Knight Commander of the Order of the British Empire (KBE) in 1959, and was made a Companion of the Order of Australia (AC) in 1977 "for eminent achievement and merit of the highest degree in the field of public service and in service to the crown".

 Late in life, Oliphant watched his wife, Rosa, suffer before her death in 1987, and he became an advocate for voluntary euthanasia.

 Death

 On 14 July 2000, Oliphant died in Canberra, at the age of 98.
 His body was cremated.
-His daughter Vivian died from a brain tumour in 2008, after his son Michael died from colon cancer in 1971.
+His daughter Vivian died from a brain tumour in 2008.
+His son Michael died from colon cancer in 1971.